dangrondahl/dangrondahl.github.io/content/_index.md

 `Version: 1.0.0`

-### In our effort to assess and improve developer productivity and experience, </br>we've come to understand
+**In our effort to assess and improve developer productivity and experience, </br>we've come to understand:**

 That the use of metrics and performance indicators are tools, never the final goal.